 When comparing prices, it’s important to compare apples to apples, or close to.
 There’s a reason why a Tesla is more expensive than a Hyundai, both are cars, but they’re built different.
 The same goes with print mediums.
 Printing at home or at a grocery store might cost less, but keep in mind, you get what you pay for.
 Here’s a breakdown of the 6×8 Black and White striped Album from Simple Stories (2020 pricing) with coordinating page protectors + Persnickety Prints.

-Pocket Albums are not only a high quality, long lasting solution for your photos, they’re most likely cheaper than what you’re paying for a standard (non silver halide) hard bound photo book.
+Pocket Albums are not only a high quality, long lasting solution for your photos, they’re cheaper.
 Pages don’t tear out, or fall apart.
 I store extra photos in pockets for those last minute poster projects.

 Whatever your preference is, keep taking pictures!
 Time has a wonderful way of showing us what really matters.

-Printed at Shutterfly 10 years ago.
-This book has been stored on a shelf in Utah.
+Printed at Shutterfly in 2010.
+This book has been safely stored on a shelf in Utah, not in direct sunlight.
 Most hard cover books are not archival.
 If you want your memories to last, know your print medium.